Composer ImproviserTeacher

 She holds an M.A. in composition from the University of California at Los Angeles, where she studied with Paul Reale and Elaine Barkin, and where she also became exposed to the rich world of non-Western music.
 Here she studied Javanese gamelan with Max Harrell.
 During this time, she also began extensive work as a pianist for dance classes and choreography.

 For over 20 years, she was on the music faculty of the College of San Mateo, in California, and is the author of "Music of the Moment: A Graded Approach to the Art of Keyboard Improvisation," available from New Music Publications.
-An active member of NACUSA (National Association of Composers, USA), she is now also Director of Threshold Choir Southern Oregon which serves the hospice community near her Medford home.
+An active member of NACUSA (National Association of Composers, USA), she helped found its Southern Oregon chapter.
+She also co-founded and served for many years as music director of Threshold Singers Southern Oregon which serves the hospice community near her Medford home.
+Since 2024, she has made her home in the coastal town of Florence, OR.